mrkindy/DeadScanner/README.md

-# DeadScanner: Uncover Unused Code in Your Laravel Projects
+# DeadScanner: Uncover Unused Controller in Your Laravel Projects

-**Efficiently identify and prune dead methods and classes to keep your codebase clean and maintainable.**
+**Efficiently identify and prune dead methods and Controllers to keep your codebase clean and maintainable.**

 ## Features

--   **Pinpoints Unused Methods and Classes:**  Detects methods and classes that aren't actively utilized within your project.
+-   **Pinpoints Unused Methods and Controllers:**  Detects methods and Controllers that aren't actively utilized within your project.
 -   **Customizable Scanning:**  Target specific paths for analysis and exclude namespaces as needed.
 -   **Flexible Output Formats:**  View results concisely in text format or obtain a detailed dump for in-depth analysis.
 -   **Easy Integration:**  Seamlessly integrates into your Laravel workflow with straightforward installation and usage.